jack-werner/aws-glue-studio-custom-transform/README.md

 ## Using Your Custom Transform in Glue Studio

 Once your Terraform pipeline has successfully built and applied, you can use your new custom visual transform in Glue Studio!
-Let's take a look at what this looks like

 Go to AWS Glue and under `ETL Jobs` on the left toolbar select `Visual ETL`.
 Then make sure you are in the same region you deployed your transform to, then select `Visual with a blank canvas` and click `Create` to create a new AWS Glue Studio ETL job.